 Linearity and sensitivity of the test method for maltose were tested against glucose.
-First, maltose and glucose standard series were prepared and the test was performed as mentioned in Section 2.2.
+First, maltose and glucose standard series were prepared and the test was performed as mentioned in section 2.2.
 The sensitivity of the test was assessed by determining the concentration required to give a minimum absorption of 0.1.

-To estimate the sensitivity of the current method it was compared with the DNSA method.
-The DNSA assay was performed as described by Sudha, Zinjarde, Bhargava, and Kumar (2011), with modifications.
-The total assay mixture composed of 80 $\mu$ L of PBS, 40 $\mu$ L of $\alpha$ -amylase solution (2 U/mL) and 40 $\mu$ L maltose, concentrations ranging from 0.1 to 5 mg/mL.
-The content was incubated at 37 °C for 15 min.
-The reaction was terminated with 100 $\mu$ L DNSA reagent, placed in boiling water bath for 15 min, cooled to room temperature, diluted with 900 $\mu$ L of deionized water and the absorbance was measured at 540 nm.
-The GOD method was done as described in Section 2.2.
+To estimate the sensitivity of the current method it was compared with DNSA method.
+The DNSA assay was performed as described by Sudha, Zinjarde, Bhargava, & Kumar (2011), with modifications.
+The total assay mixture composed of 80 μ L of PBS, 40 μ L of α -amylase solution (2 U/mL) and 40 μ L maltose, concentrations ranging from 0.1-5 mg/mL.
+The content was incubated at 37°C for 15 min.
+The reaction was terminated with 100 μ L DNSA reagent, placed in boiling water bath for 15 minutes, cooled to room temperature, diluted with 900 μ L of deionized water and the absorbance was measured at 540 nm.
+The GOD method was done as described in section 2.2.